vsilaev/tascalate-concurrent/README.md

 static <T> Promise<List<T>> atLeastStrict(int minResultsCount, [boolean cancelRemaining=true,]
                                           List<? extends CompletionStage<? extends T>> promises)
 ```
 Generalization of the `anyStrict` method.
-Returns a promise that is completed normally when at least `minResultCount` of `CompletionStage`-s passed as parameters are completed normally (race is possible); if any promise completed exceptionally before `minResultCount` of results are available, then resulting promise is completed exceptionally as well (unlike non-Strict variant, where exceptions are ignored if `minResultsCount` of successful results is available).
+Returns a promise that is completed normally when at least `minResultCount` of `CompletionStage`-s passed as parameters are completed normally (race is possible); if any promise completed exceptionally before `minResultCount` of results are available, then resulting promise is completed exceptionally as well (unlike non-Strict variant, where exceptions are ignored if `minResultsCount` of successful results are available).

 All methods above have an optional parameter `cancelRemaining` (since library's version [0.5.3](https://github.com/vsilaev/tascalate-concurrent/releases/tag/0.5.3)).
-When ommitted, it means implicitly `cancelRemaining = true`.
-The `cancelRemaining` parameter defines whether or not to eagerly cancel remaining `promises` once the result of the operation is known, i.e. enough number of `promises` passed are settled successfully _or_ some `CompletionStage` completed exceptionally in strict version.
+When omitted, it means implicitly `cancelRemaining = true`.
+The `cancelRemaining` parameter defines whether or not to eagerly cancel remaining `promises` once the result of the operation is known, i.e. enough `promises` passed are settled successfully _or_ some `CompletionStage` completed exceptionally in strict version.

-There are 2 overloads of aforementioned combinator methods that accept either a [List](https://docs.oracle.com/javase/8/docs/api/java/util/List.html) of `CompletionStage`-s (since version [0.5.4](https://github.com/vsilaev/tascalate-concurrent/releases/tag/0.5.4) of the library) or varagr array of `CompletionStage`-s.
+Each operation to combine `CompletionStage`-s has overloaded versions that accept either a [List](https://docs.oracle.com/javase/8/docs/api/java/util/List.html) of `CompletionStage`-s (since version [0.5.4](https://github.com/vsilaev/tascalate-concurrent/releases/tag/0.5.4) of the library) or varagr array of `CompletionStage`-s.

-Besides `any`/`anyStrict` methods that return single-valued promise, all other combinator methods returns a list of values per every successfully completed promise, at the same indexed position.
+Besides `any`/`anyStrict` methods that return single-valued promise, all other combinator methods return a list of values per every successfully completed promise, at the same indexed position.
 If the promise at the given position was not settled at all, or failed (in non-strict version), then corresponding item in the result list is `null`.
-If necessary number or `promises` was not completed successfully, or any one failed with strict version, then resulting `Promise` is settled with a failure of the type `MultitargetException`.
+If necessary number or `promises` was not completed successfully, or any one completed exceptionally in strict version, then resulting `Promise` is settled with a failure of the type `MultitargetException`.
 Application developer may examine `MultitargetException.getExceptions()` to check what is the exact failure per concrete `CompletionStage` passed.

 The `Promise` returned has the following characteristics:
 1. Cancelling resulting `Promise` will cancel all the `CompletionStage-s` passed as arguments.